DrShashankSrivastava/DrShashankSrivastava/README.md

 - 👋 Hi, I’m @DrShashankSrivastava
-- 👀 I’m interested in Data Science, Fluid Mechanics, and Mathematics
+- 👀 I’m interested in Data Science, Compressible and Multiphase Fluid Flow Dynamics, and Mathematics
-- 🌱 I’m currently working on Physics-enhanced Machine Learning models
+- 🌱 I’m currently working on a Python based Volume of Fluid Solver development
 - 💞️ I’m looking to collaborate on fun Data Science projects
 - 📫 Reach me at shas.srivsastava@gmail.com